-Great Grandpa's spectacular sophomore album, Four of Arrows, is out October 25th, 2019 via Double Double Whammy.
+Great Grandpa's spectacular sophomore album, Four of Arrows, was released October 25th, 2019 via Double Double Whammy.

 In the Wildwood Tarot deck, the ‘Four of Arrows’ is adorned with a painting of man face down on the ground.
 The titular arrows surround him, sticking straight up from the ground but never making contact; a large butterfly hovers above him.
 The card symbolizes rest – a call to recharge and recovery.
 This card revealed itself to Great Grandpa’s Pat Goodwin in a reading and the symbolism aptly embodied where he and his fellow bandmates were in their lives.